any-block/any-block/docs/README.md

 ## What's AnyBlock?

-- A markdown parsing and rendering module/plugin. (**Obsidian plugin, Markdown-it plugin, Online App, Vuepress plugin**)
+- A parsing and rendering module/plugin for Markdown extensions (**Obsidian plugin, Markdown-it plugin, Online App, Vuepress plugin**)
 - Feature: You can flexibility to create a 'Block' by many means.
 It also provides many useful features, like `list to table` and so on
 - Feature (detail): You can select a section by list/heading/table/quote/codeBlock/markdown-it-container(`:::`), and trun into table/tabs/dir/card/column/mindmap/markmap/mermaid/PlantUML/timeLine/jsonChart/nodeTree and more